Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- Cal and its opponents have gone over the current 50.5-point total in four of eight games (50%) this season.

-- Cal and its opponents have combined to score more than 50.5 points in four of eight games this season.
+- Arizona and its opponents have combined to score more than 50.5 points in three of eight games this season.

-- The combined points per game average of the two teams, 42.2, is 8.3 points fewer than Saturday's over/under.
+- The two teams combine to average 42.2 points per game, 8.3 less than the total in this contest.

-- This contest's total is 5.1 points fewer than the 55.6 these two squads combine to give up per game in 2021.
+- This contest's over/under is 5.1 points fewer than the 55.6 these two squads combine to give up per game in 2021.

-- Golden Bears games have an average total of 50.3 points this season, 0.2 fewer than Saturday's over/under.
+- The average total in Golden Bears games this season is 50.3, 0.2 points fewer than Saturday's total of 50.5 .

 - The 50.5-point total for this game is 2.1 points below the 52.6 points per game average total in Wildcats games this season.